-AT, CH, DE, DK, ES, FI, FR, GB, IE, IT, LI, LU, NL, NO, PT, SE
+AT, CH, DE, DK, ES, FI, FR, GB, IE, IT, LI, LU, NL, NO, SE For Italy: institutional clients only.

 Please note that additional fees (e.g. entry or exit fees) may be charged.
 Please refer to your financial adviser for more details.
 Investors should read the Key Information Document, Prospectus and any applicable local offering document prior to investing and to get complete information of the risks.
 Investors are acquiring units or shares in a fund, and not in a given underlying asset such as building or shares of a company.
 For a definition of financial terms refer to the glossary available at www.ubs.com/am-glossary.